senor16/voshuiles/README.md

     $url = $_SERVER['SERVER_ADDR'];
     define('ROOT_URL','http://'.$url.'/');

+Ofcourse don't forget to load the autoloader with the command:

+    composer dump-autoload

 ### Credentials for tests
 For demo purposes, we created a user with the following credentials:
 - Email : test@test.com